 It is not uncommon to have one or more missing teeth.
 Based on studies performed by the American Dental Association (ADA), people between the ages of 20 and 64 have three or more missing, broken, or decayed teeth.
 As a result, such individuals may lack confidence in their smile or relationship with others.
-Dental bridges provide an ideal solution to replacing those missing teeth and restoring a perfect smile.
+A dental bridge will provide an ideal solution to replacing those missing teeth and restoring a perfect smile.
 The bridge implanted in the jaw feels natural and function optimally when speaking or chewing.

 The dental bridge procedure involves using surrounding teeth on either side of the gap to keep the false teeth firmly in place.
 The artificial tooth, also known as a pontic, is either made of plastic or porcelain and is colour-matched to the natural teeth for a uniform appearance.
 A dental bridge, also known as a fixed partial denture by certain healthcare providers, may be removable or permanent, depending on the dentist’s recommendation and the patient’s preference.